silexlabs/Silex/packages/eleventy-plugin-concat/README.md

      })
    }
    ```
-3. Run or build your Eleventy project and use the global `directus.collections` data variable to access your collections
+3. Use the global `data-concat` attribute in your templates

 ## Options